appearin/policy/privacy-policy.md

     process provided by your device.
 > The legal basis for this processing is in part our legitimate interests
 > cf. GDPR art.
 6 (1) item f, namely using this data for the purpose
-> of ensuring the proper administration of our website and business,
+> of ensuring the proper administration of our Websites and business,
-> analyzing the use of the website and services, monitoring and
+> analyzing the use of the Websites and Services, monitoring and
-> improving our website and services, improving the user experience,
+> improving our Websites and Services, improving the user experience,
 > detecting and correcting fault/errors, and preventing abuse.
 When necessary
 > to assist you with your support inquiries, we may also process the data on
 > the basis that it is necessary to performing the contract we entered into